 There’s nothing worse than starting a sink or toilet repair only to find that the shutoff valve won’t shut off.
 Some shutoff valves are easy to replace.
 For those that aren’t, turn off the main water valve, remove the packing nut, and then unscrew the stem and take it to the hardware store to find a replacement washer.
 Clean any grit out of the valve body and pop on the new washer.
 The valve will work like new.

-It is instinctual for homeowners to contact an HVAC tech when they notice irregularities in their cooling or heating system.
+It is often a homeowner’s first instinct to contact an HVAC tech when they notice irregularities in their cooling or heating system.
 These irregularities could be a direct result of a dirty or clogged air filter.
 We encourage homeowners to check their filters and replace if necessary.
 It’s also beneficial for homeowners with pets, carpet, or for homes near fields or construction zones to have multiple filters for convenient replacement.

-Pro Tip: Mark your calendars!
+A good tip is to set a regular reminder in your calendar.
 1-in. filters should be changed every month, 2-in. filters should be changed every two months and 4 to 5-in. filters should be changed every six to 12 months.
 Also keep these home maintenance tasks that will save you time, money, and stress at the forefront of your mind.